SAMMISolutions/docs/doc_posts/_getting-started/installation-and-setup.md

 {% include alert.html text="This setup assumes you are using OBS versions 28 or above." type="info" %}

 1. In OBS, along the top options bar, go to Tools > Websocket Server Settings.
-Make sure `Enable Websockets Server` is checked.\
+Make sure **Enable Websockets Server** is checked.\
-We recommend __unchecking__ `Enable Authentication` for easy setup.
+We recommend __unchecking__ **Enable Authentication** for easy setup.
 You only need to worry about setting a password if others in (or have access to) your home network intend on interrupting your setup.\
-If you wish to use a password for your OBS connection, is is strongly recommended you let OBS randomly create a password for you via hitting the `Generate Password` button, then copying the password from clicking the `Show Connect Info` button below and hitting `Copy` next to password. you must also configure it in SAMMI under OBS Connections settings mentioned in the next step.
+If you wish to use a password for your OBS connection, is is strongly recommended you let OBS randomly create a password for you via hitting the **Generate Password** button, then copying the password from clicking the **Show Connect Info** button below and hitting **Copy** next to password. you must also configure it in SAMMI under OBS Connections settings mentioned in the next step.

 {% include alert.html text="Make sure you hit the Apply button to ensure changes go through!" type="warning" %}

-{% include image.html w="100" external="true" src="https://i.imgur.com/QMGorB7.png" alt="OBS Websocket Settings" type="image" %}
+{% include image.html w="75" external="true" src="https://i.imgur.com/QMGorB7.png" alt="OBS Websocket Settings" type="image" %}

 {:start="2"}
-1. Now, in SAMMI Core, click on **OBS Connections** at the bottom menu banner to open a window.
+2. Now, in SAMMI Core, click on **OBS Connections** at the bottom menu banner to open a window.
 You should see a default "Main" connection with some preconfigured settings.
 If you used a password for OBS in the step above, make sure the passwords match.
-1. Click `Connect` on the left.
-You should see the status indicator for `Main OBS` in the bottom left corner change from red to green.
+3. Click **Connect** on the left.
+You should see the status indicator for **Main OBS** in the bottom left corner change from red to green.
-2. Enable `Auto-Connect` by checking the checkbox on the left to true so you don't have to come to this menu everytime to connect.
+4. Enable **Auto-Connect** by checking the checkbox on the left to true so you don't have to come to this menu everytime to connect.
-3. Hit `Save and Close`.
+5. Hit **Save and Close**.
   {% include image.html w="75" external="true" src="https://i.imgur.com/FhKVx8T.png" alt="Verifying connection to OBS" %}

 ### 4. Add and connect the Bridge to OBS

 The bridge is essential for important features of SAMMI, including but not limited to extension usage.

-We are going to be creating a new OBS Custom Browser Dock to load our Bridge.
+We are going to be creating a new OBS Custom Browser Dock to load our Bridge, but first we are going to need the filepath for it.

+1. In SAMMI Core, from the dashboard, click **SAMMI Bridge** on the sidebar and click **Copy Full Path**.
-In OBS, along the top options bar, go to to Docks > Custom Browser Docks...
+2. In OBS, along the top options bar, go to to **Docks** > **Custom Browser Docks...**

-Your new Dock Name can be whatever you'd like (We recommend "Bridge"!) and the URL will be the path to the `bridge.html` file located in your `SAMMI/bridge` folder.
-You can retrieve that path easily by going to your SAMMI Core's Dashboard, clicking `SAMMI Bridge` on the left menu, and clicking `Copy Full Path` to then paste into the URL field of the Custom Browser Docks window in OBS.
+3. Fill the Dock Name with whatever you'd like (We recommend "Bridge"!)
+4. Paste your bridge path copied from earlier, into the URL field of the Custom Browser Docks window in OBS.

-Press `Apply` and you should see your new dock pop up.
-If it does not pop up for some reason, you can always go to your top options bar and click View > Docks > (Your Bridge Dock Name Here) to enable it.
+5. Press **Apply** and you should see your new dock pop up.

+{% include alert.html text="If it does not pop up for some reason, you can always go to your top options bar and click View > Docks > (Your Bridge Dock Name Here) to enable it." type="info" %}
-Fit your new dock somewhere in your OBS screen that makes sense for your workflow!
-It is recommended to drag the window over another OBS dock until the dock glows, and drop, merging two docks together, allowing you to toggle between viewing the two with some newly created tabs.
-Even while the bridge is not visible in tab form, it is still active, so you don't have to stare at the bridge all the time!

-Now with our newly docked bridge, we can connect our bridge to SAMMI Core.\
+{:start="6"}
-The bridge should have already connected to SAMMI Core on it's own, which can be indicated by the green light in the bridge itself on the top, or, in SAMMI Core, you should see the status indicator for `Bridge` in the bottom left corner change from red to green.\
+6. Fit your new dock somewhere in your OBS screen that makes sense for your workflow!
+The bridge should have already connected to SAMMI Core on it's own, which can be indicated by the green light in the bridge itself on the top, or, in SAMMI Core, you should see the status indicator for `Bridge` in the bottom left corner change from red to green.
 If not, Navigate to the "Settings" tab of the bridge if not already visible.
 Here, you can view your connection settings and click connect.

+{% include alert.html text="It is recommended to drag the window over another OBS dock until the dock glows, and drop, merging two docks together, allowing you to toggle between viewing the two with some newly created tabs.
+Even while the bridge is not visible in tab form, it is still active, so you don't have to stare at the bridge all the time!" type="info" %}

 If you wish to learn anything else about the bridge, such as setting a password, features, and more, please refer to [this page!](/docs/bridge)